 2. Set Realistic Goals

 Start with attainable goals and gradually increase the intensity of your workouts.
 Remember, the goal is consistency.
 It’s better to exercise moderately and regularly than to engage in vigorous activity sporadically.

 To make exercise a part of your regular routine, set aside a specific time each day for your workouts.
 Morning exercise can energize you for the day ahead while an evening routine can help alleviate daily stress.

 In conclusion, exercise acts as a potent antidote to stress, anxiety, and depression.
 Its benefits extend beyond the physical, offering a wealth of mental health benefits.
 With regular practice, exercise can transform not just your body, but also your mind, paving the way for a healthier, happier life.

-- Maximising Your Health: The Comprehensive Guide to Yearly Physical Exams
+- Enhancing Cognitive Abilities: The Comprehensive Guide to Physical Exercises for the Brain

 - The Ultimate Guide to Optimal Health and Physical Fitness